 When the family moved to south Florida, he found his new classmates uninterested in their studies, and his teachers spent most of their time disciplining students.
 Jack retreated to an abandoned bookmobile (three flat tires and empty of books) parked out behind the sandy ball field, and read for most of the day.
 His greatest wish in life is to replace trailer parks with bookmobile parks, which he thinks will eliminate most of the targets for tornadoes and educate an entire generation of great kids who now go to schools that are underfunded and substandard.

-The seeds for Jack’s writing career were planted in sixth grade, when he read his sister’s diary and decided he could write better than she could.
+As recounted in Heads or Tails, his first book of “Jack Henry” stories inspired by his own childhood journals, the seeds for Jack’s writing career were planted in sixth grade, when he read his sister’s diary and decided he could write better than she could.
 He begged his mother for a diary and began to collect anecdotes he overheard at school, mostly from standing outside the teachers’ lounge and listening to their lunchtime conversations.
 Later, he incorporated many of these anecdotes into stories.

 In junior high he went to a school that had been converted from a former state prison.
 He thinks the inmates probably fled for their lives once the students showed up.
-Again, he spent most of his time reading on his own and, like “Harriet” in Harriet The Spy, he spied on all his “low supervision” neighbors and wrote down their lunatic activities (a lot of gore and broken bones and bizarre games).
+Again, he spent most of his time reading on his own and, like “Harriet” in Harriet the Spy, he spied on all his “low supervision” neighbors and wrote down their lunatic activities (a lot of gore and broken bones and bizarre games).